SiyangShao/resume/main.typ

 //   - Participating in additional research on PCIe-based interference during co-location of models in several situations, including server-grade or edge-grade GPU for multiple small models and managing model-level parallelism within a GPU cluster for large models.
 // - *Impact of Memory Bandwidth Stress Level on Model Latency*
 //   - Using NVIDIA MIG to research
-- Impact of NVIDIA MIG on GPU Performance
+- NVIDIA MIG on GPU Performance
   - Using *NVIDIA MIG* on A100, segmenting a single GPU into multiple MIG instances and Compute Instances to investigate their impact on LLM inference latency.
-- Impact of PCIe Stress and Memory bandwidth on LLM inference
+- Cluster level Large Language Model Inference
-  - Using *Python* and *Bash* to carry out a performance evaluation of large language model inference latency under different stressors.
+  - Based on *vLLM*, implement a worker with *grpc* functions to retrieve the model and generate the inference result.
-  - Segmented LLM Inference into multiple states and investigated the impact of various factors on latency across different processes.
+  - Leveraged vLLM's *Paged Attention* and *Continuous Batching*, it could dynamically adjust inference batch size, optimize GPU computational power and memory utilization.

 *URECA Project - Deoxys* #h(1fr) #link("https://github.com/SiyangShao/Deoxys") \
 Fast Software Implementations of New Cryptographic Primitives #h(1fr) Mar 2023 -- Jul 2023 \
 - Implement a system that optimizes calculations using Intel AES intrinsics on the x86-64 architecture, using *C* language